SCROLL DOWN TO WATCH OUR LATEST VIDEO COVERING OUR TOP 15 TIPS FOR YOUR FIRST CRUISE!

 Dressing Up For Formal Night

 Don’t worry, cruise lines have recently relaxed what is referred to as “formal night”.
 Still, at least one night of the cruise, there will be a “dress-up” event.
 This will often include a captain’s toast and cocktail reception.
-You don’t need a gown or a tuxedo, but we always recommend packing something a bit more snazzy for formal night.
+You don’t need a gown or a tuxedo, but we always recommend packing something a bit more snazzy for these evenings.
 We find the experience to be fun and something to look forward to during the trip.
 Many picture studios are setup during these events, making it feel like a special occasion.
-For the remainder of the trip, you can feel free to wear more casual clothes in the main dining room.
+For the remainder of the trip, you can feel free to wear more “business” casual clothes in the main dining room.